|Nutritional Guidelines (per serving)|

 Halibut fillets are baked and served with a simple cream sauce.
 The sauce is made with the addition of tarragon, but feel free to replace the tarragon with fresh chopped chives, basil, or dill.

 Halibut can be pricey, but it is definitely worth the splurge now and then.
+All seafood lovers are sure to hold this fish in high regard.
+It is a stand out in many different kinds of recipes, fish and chips being a notable one.
 Choose fresh Pacific or Alaskan halibut.
 Atlantic halibut are depleted from overfishing and are off-limits in U.S. waters.

 - 1 tablespoon melted butter